ResearchComputing/Documentation/docs/additional-resources/contrib_curc_docs.md

 :::::{dropdown} Admonitions
 :icon: alert

 Admonitions are a great way to draw attention to a specific detail that is important for the reader (e.g. key notes, warnings, or important policy considerations).
-Please do not use adhoc admonitions and instead use official admonitions.
+Please do not use ad hoc admonitions; instead, use official admonitions.

 ```````{grid} 2
 ``````{grid-item-card} Admonition syntax examples